captainzero93/AHK-cs2-Null-Movement-Snap-Tap-SOCD/README.md

 ## Support
 If you encounter any issues or have questions about the script, please open an issue.
 While I'll do my best to address concerns, please understand that this is a community project maintained in free time.

+## Reported Issies
+From time to time a key such as "A" ar "D" may copntinue to be pressed, until thiks is fully resolved to stop this hit the opposing key.